netmindz/AuroraDrop-LXP/README.md

 * Removal of all functions that aren't used with the specific target hardware
 * ...and some sort of physical integration with the panel that isn't a jumble of wires.

-I suggest using the original AuroraDrop project for details on wiring and if you have other needs past HUB75+INMP441 integrations.
+I suggest referring to the original AuroraDrop project for details on wiring or if you have other needs past HUB75+INMP441 integrations.

 ## Hardware Recommendations